Pennsylvania Blueberry Festivals in 2020

 Community Blueberry Festivals

-- Friday to Sunday in mid July every year; from 11AM - 7PM (July 21
+(click on events) - Friday to Sunday in mid July every year; (Saturday, July

 Burnside Plantation, 1461 Schoenersville Road, Bethlehem,